NealRame/react-clock/README.md

 ### hourMarkerColor
 ### minuteMarkerColor
-Use this property to change the color of respectively hour, minute markers.
+Use this property to change the color of respectively hour and minute markers.
 Accept a string parsed as CSS <[color](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value)> value.

 #### example